On the relation between the subadditivity cone and the quantum entropy cone: Patterns of marginal independence and Klein's condition

 \section{Patterns of marginal independence and Klein's condition}

 We begin by reviewing in \S\ref{subsec:cones} the basic definitions of entropy vectors, entropy space, and entropy cones.
-We next introduce in \S\ref{subsec:sac_pmi} the mutual information arrangement (MIA), the subadditivity cone (SAC), and the pattern of marginal independence (PMI) developed in \cite{Hernandez-Cuenca:2019jpv}.
+We next introduce in \S\ref{subsec:sac_pmi} the mutual information arrangement (MIA), the subadditivity cone (SAC), and the pattern of marginal independence (PMI).
+The notion of a PMI was originally introduced in \cite{Hernandez-Cuenca:2019jpv}, but we will instead use the updated, more ``geometric'' definition from \cite{Hernandez-Cuenca:2022pst}.
 We will discuss the realizability of PMIs in \S\ref{subsec:ssa_k_condition}, where we give a precise definition for a PMI to be compatible with strong subadditivity (SSA), and also introduce KC as a necessary condition for such compatibility.
 Finally, in \S\ref{subsec:mi_poset}, we introduce the poset of instances of mutual information, and show how KC can naturally be phrased in terms of its down-sets.